-TBtNode* fRoot root node of btree Int_t fOrder the order of the tree (should be > 2) Int_t fOrder2 order*2+1 (assumes a memory access is Int_t fInnerLowWaterMark inner node low water mark Int_t fLeafLowWaterMark leaf low water mark Int_t fInnerMaxIndex maximum inner node index Int_t fLeafMaxIndex maximum leaf index protected:
+TBtNode* fRoot root node of btree Int_t fOrder the order of the tree (should be > 2) Int_t fOrder2 order*2+1 (assumes a memory access is Int_t fInnerLowWaterMark inner node low water mark Int_t fLeafLowWaterMark leaf low water mark Int_t fInnerMaxIndex maximum inner node index Int_t fLeafMaxIndex maximum leaf index public:

 TBtree B-tree class.
 TBtree inherits from the TSeqCollection ABC. /*

 The following are modifications of Knuth's properties on page 478:

 The values of InnerLowWaterMark and LeafLowWaterMark may actually be set by the user when the tree is initialized, but currently they are set automatically to:

 InnerLowWaterMark = ceiling(Order/2) LeafLowWaterMark = Order - 1

 If the tree is only filled, then all the nodes will be at least 2/3 full.
 They will almost all be exactly 2/3 full if the elements are added to the tree in order (either increasing or decreasing).
 [Knuth says McCreight's experiments showed almost 100% memory utilization.
 I don't see how that can be given the algorithms that Knuth gives.
 McCreight must have used a different scheme for balancing.
 [No, he used a different scheme for splitting: he did a two-way split instead of the three way split as we do here.
 Which means that McCreight does better on insertion of ordered data, but we should do better on insertion of random data.]]